ggiguash/gmail-xsearch-chrome/README.md

 ![Configuration Dialog](docs/config_dialog.png)

-Change the search query according to your needs and press `ENTER` to save settings.
+Change the search query according to your needs and press `ENTER` to save the settings.
 Specify the `${SUBJECT}` variable in the query where the email subject text should be substituted.

 For instance, the following query runs an email subject search in the Google Groups archives.
 ```